 My passion, since the age of six, is birds and in recent years I’ve been lucky enough to travel widely in pursuit of them – in all their varied forms and locations.
 In 2012 we completed a three month ‘big trip’, which took in five South American countries, Australia and Thailand – highlights can be found on this blog.

 In my retirement I’ve also become a ‘born again’ cyclist.
 In 2012 I complete the End2End (John O’Groats to Lands End), via the ‘Four Countries’ route – a total of 1152 miles, which I did with my brother, in aid of a number of charities.
-Also that year I commenced a more local, long-term, adventure – cycling to and photographing all the historic churches in Norfolk – T
+In 2022 we completed the NCN 1 from Dover to John O’Groats.
+A more recent activity – cycling to and photographing all the historic churches in Norfolk – T

-Since creating this blog we’ve done a number of literary trails, following in the steps of several 0f England’s great writers and poets – John Betjemin, Jane Austen and Thomas Hardy – watch their lives unfold through this blog.
+Since creating this blog we’ve done a number of literary trails, following in the steps of several of England’s great writers and poets – John Betjemin, Jane Austen and Thomas Hardy – watch their lives unfold through this blog.

 Thank you for visiting my site – I hope it contains something of interest to you.
 If it does, please do leave a comment.